-The setting up of PUSPATI in 1972 was a catalyst for the use of nuclear technology in various fields in Malaysia.
-Currently, there is only a 1 MW TRIGA Mk II research reactor in operation.
-With regard to nuclear power program, the Government has reaffirmed that the national energy policy will continue to be based on four conventional fuels, which excludes nuclear energy as one of the option.
+The setting up of Nuclear Malaysia with 1 MW TRIGA Mk II research reactor has been a catalyst for the use of nuclear technology in various fields in Malaysia.
+With regard to nuclear power program, the Government has reaffirmed that the national energy policy will continue to be based on five fuel policy namely, oil, gas, hydro, coal and renewable energy.
+It excludes nuclear energy as one of the option.
 With this decision, the amount of radioactive waste in future is not expected to increase significantly.
-Currently, Malaysia has no plans to embark on a nuclear power program, and our nuclear activities are limited to the applications of such technologies in the industrial, medical, agricultural, and environmental sectors.
+Since Malaysia has no plans to embark on a nuclear power program, it limits nuclear activities to the applications of such technologies in the industrial, medical, agricultural, and environmental sectors.

-The country also has a long history of tin mining activities.
-These mining activities generate a sizable volume of radioactive waste.
-Certain minerals, such as monazite, illminite, and zircon - which contain natural radioactive elements such as uranium, thorium and radium - coexist with tin ore or cassiterite in the ground.
+Malaysia has a long history of tin mining activities.
+Certain minerals, such as monazite, illuminate, and zircon - which contain natural radioactive elements such as uranium, thorium and radium - coexist with tin ore or cassiterite in the ground.
 In the process of extracting tin, these radioactive elements become more concentrated and become by-products of mineral processing industries.
+These activities generate a sizable volume of radioactive waste.

-In 1997, a special Committee on the Foundation of National Policy for the Safe Management of Radioactive Waste has been set up to recommend the government of the content of the policy.
-The Committee consists of various groups of people, including those from non-government agencies, who may have interest on radioactive waste.
+In 1997, a special Committee to formulate National Policy for the Safe Management of Radioactive Waste was set up.
+The task of the Committee was to provide guidelines for the safe management of radioactive waste.
+The Committee consisted of various groups of people, including those from non-government agencies, who might have interest on radioactive waste.
 A draft policy has been submitted to the Ministry of Science, Technology and the Environment for comments and approval in early 1999.

-Since Malaysia does not have any specific regulation on disposal and management of radioactive waste, AELB (see Figure 3.6-2 AELB Organizational Chart) enforced the waste management policy through its licensing procedure and conditions of license issued to the licensee.
+Since Malaysia does not have any specific regulation on disposal and management of radioactive waste, AELB (see Figure 3.6-2 AELB Organizational Chart) enforces the waste management policy through its licensing procedure and conditions of license issued to the licensee.
 Details of the process are shown in Table 3.6-1.